ethanwongca/NLP_Contrastive/YouTubeASL/README.md

 ## Downloading YouTubeASL
-In the model one of the datasets we train on is **YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus** <br/>

-The problem is that the dataset only provides video IDs, so the videos have to be downloaded from YouTube. <br/>
+Our sign language model is trained on the **YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus**.
+However, the dataset only provides video IDs, so the videos must be downloaded from YouTube.

-Our script handles that where the videos and captions can be downloaded via an HPC. <br/>
+Our scripts facilitate the download of both videos and captions using a high-performance computing (HPC) environment.

-Here are how our files work in our system: <br/>
+### File Overview

+- **call_python.sh:**
-**call_python.sh:** Wrapper class, calls upon the Python script that scrapes the videos. <br/>
+  A wrapper that calls the Python script responsible for scraping the videos.

-**check_script.py:** Due to YouTube's forced rate limit, we write a script to generate a new video_id.txt of the remaining files to download. <br/>
+- **check_script.py:**
+  Generates a new `video_id.txt` file with the remaining video IDs to download, addressing YouTube's enforced rate limit.

+- **process_video.py:**
-**process_video.py:** Runs the yt-dlp command needed to download a video according to its video_id. <br/>
+  Executes the `yt-dlp` command to download a video based on its video ID.

+- **run_parallel.sh:**
-**run_parallel.sh:** Runs the command in parallel. <br/>
+  Runs the download commands in parallel to speed up the process.

+- **crop_videos.py:**
+  Crops the downloaded MP4 files and creates a text file containing the corresponding timestamps from the downloaded SRT captions.